 Additional Work Visas

-In addition to the primary categories of work visas such as E, EB, H, and TN visas, the United States offers a variety of other work visas tailored to specific occupations, abilities, and situations.
+In addition to the primary categories of work visas, such as E, EB, H, and TN visas, the United States offers a variety of other work visas tailored to specific occupations, abilities, and situations.
 Below are brief descriptions of some of these additional visa categories:

 - R Visas: For religious workers coming to the United States to work in a religious capacity.
 Applicants must be sponsored by a non-profit religious organization in the U.S. This visa accommodates ministers, priests, nuns, monks, religious instructors, and other key religious positions.

 - O Visas: Intended for individuals with extraordinary ability or achievement in the sciences, arts, education, business, or athletics, or who have demonstrated a record of extraordinary achievement in the motion picture or television industry and have been recognized nationally or internationally for those achievements.
 The O visa is divided into several subcategories, including O-1A, O-1B, O-2, and O-3, to accommodate the applicant’s support staff and family.
+O-1 visas are initially granted for up to three years and may be extended in one-year increments so long as the extraordinary work continues.

 - L Visas: Designed for intra-company transferees who work for a multinational company and are being temporarily transferred to a U.S. office.
 This includes managers, executives (L-1A), or employees with specialized knowledge (L-1B).